-The Board of Directors held five formal meetings in the fiscal year ended December 31, 2004 and acted by consent in lieu of meetings on four occasions.
-No member of the Board of Directors attended less than 75% of the total number of meetings of the Board and committees thereof upon which he or she served during 2004 (during the periods in which they were directors or members of such committees), except that (i) Mr. Thomas Gurnee only attended 60% (three of five) of the Board meetings, (ii) Ms. Mary Ma only attended 40% (two of five) of the Board meetings, and (iii) Mr. Ya Qin Zhang did not attend either of the Board meetings held while he was a member of the Board (until May 2004).
+The Board of Directors held four formal meetings in the fiscal year ended December 31, 2005 and acted by consent in lieu of meetings on two occasions.
+No member of the Board attended less than 75% of the total number of meetings of the Board and committees thereof upon which he or she served during 2005, except that Dr. Dave Qi and Mr. Shi Wang, who each joined the Board in May, 2005, missed one of the two board meetings that occurred during their tenures on the Board, and Ms. Mary Ma missed two of the four Board meetings.

+Committees of the Board of Directors